 Read on to see how.

-Whole foods, such as fruits, vegetables, whole grains, and lean protein, are nutrient-dense and provide the body with various essential vitamins, minerals, and antioxidants.
+Embracing a diet rich in plant based whole foods, such as fruits, vegetables, whole grains, and lean protein, are nutrient-dense and provide the body with various essential vitamins, minerals, and antioxidants.

 If your diet predominantly consists of processed grains such as white bread or pasta, consider replacing them with their whole-grain counterparts to enhance your nutritional intake.